 Now you can start to control internet access based on users using BrowseControl.
 You can do this with one of three internet content filtering methods:

-With BrowseControl’s category filtering feature you can easily block millions of websites across hundreds of predefined categories.
-In just a few clicks you can prevent users from accessing social media, pornography, and other undesirable categories of websites.
+With BrowseControl’s category filtering feature you can easily block millions of websites across hundreds of predefined web categories.
+In just a few clicks you can prevent employees, students, and patrons from accessing social media, pornography, and other undesirable categories of websites.

 If you would like to limit internet access to a pre-authorized list of websites, you can easily do that in BrowseControl.